alexappleget/terrrrr-backend/docs/docs/getting-started/setup-project.md

 - **Paste the repository URL** into the URL field
 - **Choose a local folder** where you want the project to be served, then click **"Clone the Repo!"**.

-> Note: Once the cloning is complete, the Terrrrr backend repository will be available on your machine.
+> Note: Once the cloning is complete, the repository will be available on your machine.

 ---